 LegalBeagles has some excellent advice about documenting your car’s condition with dated photographs to prove it is in “reasonable” condition when you hand it back.

-Finance companies cannot bill you for excess mileage (which we will cover in more detail on the next page), although you can be sure they will try.
+Finance companies cannot charge you for excess mileage (which we will cover in more detail on the next page), although you can be sure they will try.

-Thirdly, if you have defaulted on your loan at any point prior to your attempt to terminate the agreement (ie – missed payments), they can potentially refuse to allow it.
+Thirdly, if you have defaulted on your loan prior to your attempt to terminate the agreement (ie – missed payments), they can potentially refuse to allow it.

 If you want to terminate your PCP or HP, plan it in advance.
 Keep paying your monthly bills until you can exercise your termination rights.
 The rules are very different if you are terminating the agreement from a position of strength, rather than the finance company cancelling the contract and claiming costs because you have missed payments.